tintn/vision-transformer-from-scratch/readme.md

 This is a simplified PyTorch implementation of the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929).
 The code is heavily based on the [Huggingface implementation](https://github.com/huggingface/transformers/blob/main/src/transformers/models/vit/modeling_vit.py).
 The goal of this project is to provide a simple and easy-to-understand implementation.
 The code is not optimized for speed and is not intended to be used for production.

+Check out [this post](https://medium.com/towards-data-science/implementing-vision-transformer-vit-from-scratch-3e192c6155f0) for step-by-step guide on implementing ViT in detail.

 ## Usage

 You can find the implementation in the `vit.py` file.
 The main class is `ViTForImageClassification`, which contains the embedding layer, the transformer encoder, and the classification head.
 All of the modules are heavily commented to make it easier to understand.